Hybrid Mount

 Features

-- Built-in WebUI β manage modules, edit configuration, monitor runtime state, and control Kasumi features from a browser or WebView.
+- Built-in WebUI — manage modules, edit configuration, monitor runtime state, and control Kasumi features in full builds.

-- Recovery-friendly β stale runtime files are cleaned automatically; misconfigurations can be reset with
+- Recovery-friendly — stale runtime files are cleaned automatically; misconfigurations can be reset via

-gen-config. - Automation-friendly β JSON-over-Unix-socket daemon protocol for scripting or external controllers.
+api config-reset. - Automation-friendly — JSON-over-Unix-socket daemon protocol + HTTP API for scripting or external controllers.

 Quick Start